 The Blue Ridge Parkway

 Designed as a recreational motor road connecting Shenandoah National Park and Great Smoky Mountains National Park, the scenic Blue Ridge Parkway is a designated "All-American Road," the highest distinction that is given by the Department of Transportation—meaning the road is unique in the country and is a tourist destination in itself.
 Following the high crests of the central and southern Appalachian Mountains for 469 miles in Virginia and North Carolina, the Parkway is the most visited unit of the National Park System.

-The Virginia portion of the Blue Ridge Parkway is 217 miles long and much of it travels through the George Washington and Jefferson National Forests.
-Popular places to stop in Virginia include a recreated mountain farm near Humpback Rocks, James River, Peaks of Otter, Rocky Knob Mabry Mill (the most photographed Blue Ridge Parkway site) and the Blue Ridge Music Center.
-Also, consider one or more of this fun and interesting Blue Ridge Parkway side trips when planning your Blue Ridge Parkway road trip itinerary.
+The Virginia portion of the Blue Ridge Parkway is 217 miles long and much of it travels through the George Washington and Jefferson national forests.
+Popular places to stop in Virginia include a recreated mountain farm near Humpback Rocks, James River, Peaks of Otter, Rocky Knob Mabry Mill (the most photographed Blue Ridge Parkway site), and the Blue Ridge Music Center.

 Skyline Drive follows a north-south route along the crest of the Blue Ridge Mountains for 105 miles through Shenandoah National Park and is the only public roadway through the park.
 One of the country's most picturesque drives, Skyline Drive features 75 overlooks with scenic vistas of the Shenandoah Valley to the west or the gently rolling hills of the Virginia Piedmont to the east.

-Travel along Skyline Drive is leisurely with a speed limit of 35 miles per hour and it takes about three hours of driving time from beginning to end in good driving conditions.
-Although Shenandoah National Park is open year round, portions of Skyline Drive sometimes may need to be closed because of inclement weather.
-There are four entrances to Shenandoah National Park, including Front Royal near Routes 66 and 340; Thornton Gap at Route 211, Swift Run Gap at Route 33, and Rockfish Gap at Routes 64 and 250.
+Travel along Skyline Drive is leisurely with a speed limit of just 35 miles per hour, taking about three hours of driving time from beginning to end in good conditions.
+Although Shenandoah National Park is open year-round, portions of Skyline Drive sometimes may need to be closed because of inclement weather.
+There are four entrances to Shenandoah National Park, including Front Royal near Routes 66 and 340, Thornton Gap at Route 211, Swift Run Gap at Route 33, and Rockfish Gap at Routes 64 and 250.
 The Rockfish Gap entrance is also the northern entrance to the Blue Ridge Parkway.

 The Colonial Parkway